CharlieT-H/musical-bassoon/Requirements/Intro.md

 This is already set up with a basic loop in the program.cs file that calls the `GetFizzBuzzValue` method for numbers 1 to 100.

 ## Ruunning the Application
-To run the console application, use `dotnet run --project FizzBuzzTest.Console` from the solution directory.
+To run the console application, use `dotnet run --project Interview.ConsoleRunner` from the solution directory.
 This will execute the FizzBuzz logic and print the results to the console.

 ## Running the Unit Tests